RBEGamer/AtomicChess/README.md

 * `Toolchain -> Enable C++ support` -> enables the gcc and g++ compiler with the make build system
 * `Toolchain -> Build Cross GDB` -> build the GDB Debugger for host and target

 All other settings are the default settings.
-Its also possible to register the toolchain to an IDE linke Eclipse for easier setup on the hist side.
+Its also possible to register the toolchain to an IDE linke Eclipse for easier setup on the host side.

 ## SYSTEM CONFIGURATION,